AnThanhUet/Robot_Arm/README.md

   - Graphical interface on the window
   - Code for the arduino board

-# Description
+* Description
   Via the software on the computer to control the robot arm:
     - via USB
     - Bluetooth
-# Robot has 2 modes of operation:
+* Robot has 2 modes of operation:
   - Manually
   - Automatically

-Recorded progress mode automatically at m
+Note: Recorded progress mode automatically at manually